-As of this writing, Pennsylvania, Rhode Island, and Washington are enforcing online marketplace sales tax laws.
+As of the original publication date of this article, Pennsylvania, Rhode Island, and Washington were enforcing online marketplace sales tax laws.
 Rhode Island’s law took effect August 17, 2017; Washington’s January 1, 2018; and Pennsylvania’s on March 1, 2018 (with collection starting April 1, 2018).

-Similar laws have been enacted in the following states and will take effect on the dates listed below:
+Similar laws followed and took effect on the dates listed below:

 - Alabama, January 1, 2019